Arnaz87/aurovm/readme.md

 This project has many things being developed in parallel: the design, an example interpreter, a few language implementations, and a special language for the machine.

+The main documentation is in [docs/Module Format.md](docs/Module Format.md).

 ## nim

 An example interpreter written in the Nim programming language.
 I choose Nim because it's low level enough so I can say how machine resources are managed, but it's also very easy to read and write.